Thank You in Spanish: 15+ Creative Ways to Express Your Gratitude

 2. Muchas gracias — Thank you very much

 When you’re very thankful, you can literally give many thanks to the other person.

-This is quite an informal way of saying thank you very much with a twist.
-You can also say un millón de gracias (thanks a million) if you’re really, really, really in the mood for thanking someone.
+But you can also say un millón de gracias—which is literally “thanks a million”—if you’re really, really, really in the mood for thanking someone.

-4. Muchísimas gracias (thank you very much, thanks a lot)
+4. Muchísimas gracias — Thank you very much, thanks a lot

 This is quite a nice expression and a very common way of thanking someone for everything they’ve done for us without having to be specific.

-6. Te/se lo agradezco (I thank you)
+6. Te/se lo agradezco — I thank you

 We use te with friends and family and se with people we’re not so close to.

 It’s also very common to add one of two expressions to the end of this construction:

 de (todo) corazón — from the bottom of my heart